Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 #### Install

-***Prepare the Specification***
+***Prepare the Specification.*** Prepare the Alluxio deployment specs from the templates.

-Prepare the Alluxio deployment specs from the templates.
 Modify any parameters required, such as location of the **Docker image**, and CPU and memory requirements for Pods.

 For the master(s), create the `Service` and `StatefulSet`:
 ```console